-As a prerequisite for a county receiving funding for juvenile court services and delinquency prevention programs, the board of commissioners of a county shall appoint a Juvenile Crime Prevention Council.
-Each County Council is a continuation of the corresponding Council created under G.S.
-147-33.61.
-The County Council shall consist of not more than 25 members and should include, if possible, the following:

-The local school superintendent, or that person's designee;

-A chief of police in the county;

-(1) (2) (3) (4) The local sheriff, or that person's designee; The district attorney, or that person's designee;

-The chief court counselor, or that person's designee;

-(6)The director of the area mental health, developmental disabilities, and substance abuse authority, or that person's designee;

-(7) The director of the county department of social services, consolidated human services agency, or that person's designee;

-The county manager, or that person's designee;

-(8) (9) A substance abuse professional;

-$\overline{(10)}$ A member of the faith community;

-(11)A county commissioner;

-(12)A person under the age of 21: (13)A juvenile defense attorney;

-The chief district court judge, or a judge designated by the chief (14)district court judge;

-(15)A member of the business community;

-The local health director, or that person's designee; (16)

-(17)A representative from the United Way or other nonprofit agency;

-(18)A representative of a local parks and recreation program; and

-(19) Up to seven members of the public to be appointed by the board of commissioners of a county.
+- (a) As a prerequisite for a county receiving funding for juvenile court services and delinquency prevention programs, the board of commissioners of a county shall appoint a Juvenile Crime Prevention Council.
+The Juvenile Crime Prevention Council shall consist of not more than 25 members and should include, if possible, the following: - (1) The local school superintendent(s), or that person's designee(s); - (2) A chief of police in the county; - (3) The local sheriff, or that person's designee; - (4) The district attorney, or that person's designee; - (5) The chief court counselor, or that person's designee; - (6) The director of the area mental health, developmental disabilities, and substance abuse authority, or that person's designee; - (7) The director of the county department of social services, or consolidated human services agency, or that person's designee; - (8) The county manager, or that person's designee; - (9) A substance abuse professional; - (10) A member of the faith community; - (11) A county commissioner; - (12) A person under the age of 21; - (13) A juvenile defense attorney; - (14) The chief district court judge, or a district court judge designated by the chief district court judge; - (15) A member of the business community; - (16) The local health director, or that person's designee; - (17) A representative from the United Way or other nonprofit agency; - (18) A representative of a local parks and recreation program; and - (19) Up to seven members of the public to be appointed by the board of commissioners of a county.

-The board of commissioners of a county shall modify the County Council's membership as necessary to ensure that the members reflect the racial and socioeconomic diversity of the community and to minimize potential conflicts of interest by members.
+The board of commissioners of a county shall modify the Council's membership as necessary to ensure that Council members reflect the racial and socioeconomic diversity of the community and to minimize potential conflicts of interest by members.

-Two or more counties may establish a multicounty Juvenile Crime Prevention Council under subsection (a) of this section.
-The membership shall be representative of each participating county.

-The members of the County Council shall elect annually the chair and vice-(c)
+- (b) Two or more counties may establish a multicounty Juvenile Crime Prevention Council pursuant to subsection (a) of this section.
+The membership shall be representative of each participating county. - 40 (c) The chair and vice-chair shall be elected annually by the members of the 41 Council. - 42 "§ 143B-530.

-chair.

-§ 143B-530.
 Terms of appointment.

-Each member of a County Council shall serve for a term of two years, except for initial terms as provided in this section.
-Each member's term is a continuation of that member's term under G.S.
-147-33.62.
+Each member of a Juvenile Crime Prevention Council shall serve for a term of two 1 2 years, except for initial terms as provided in this section.
 Members may be reappointed.
-The initial terms of appointment began January 1, 1999.
-In order to provide for staggered terms, persons appointed for the positions designated in subdivisions (9), (10), (12), (15), (17), and (18) of G.S.
-143B-529(a) were appointed for an initial term ending on June 30, 2000.
+3 The initial terms of appointment began January 1, 1999.
+In order to provide for staggered 4 terms, persons appointed for the positions designated in subdivisions (9), (10), (12), (15), 5 (17), and (18) of G.S.
+143B-529(a) were appointed for an initial term ending on June 30, 6 2000.
 After the initial terms, persons appointed for the positions designated in subdivisions (9), (10), (12), (15), (17), and (18) of G.S.
-143B-529(a) shall be appointed for two-year terms, beginning on July 1.
-All other persons appointed to the Council were appointed for an initial term ending on June 30, 2001, and, after those initial terms, persons shall be appointed for two-year terms beginning on July 1.
+143B-529(a) shall be appointed 7 for two-year terms, beginning on July 1.
+All other persons appointed to the Council 8 9 were appointed for an initial term ending on June 30, 2001 and, after those initial terms, 10 persons shall be appointed for two-year terms beginning on July 1.

-§ 143B-531.
+"§ 143B-531.
 Vacancies; removal.

-Appointments to fill vacancies shall be for the remainder of the former member's term.
+41 42 Appointments to fill vacancies shall be for the remainder of the former member's term.

-Members shall be removed only for malfeasance or nonfeasance as determined by the board of county commissioners.
+Members shall be removed only for malfeasance, or nonfeasance as determined by the board of commissioners of the county.

-§ 143B-532.
+"§ 143B-532.
 Meetings; quorum.

-County Councils shall meet at least bimonthly, or more often if a meeting is called by the chair.
+Councils shall meet at least bimonthly, or more often if a meeting is called by the chair.

-A majority of members constitutes a quorum.
+A majority of members shall constitute a quorum.